Last updated on December 28th, 2022 at 10:41 am

 3) Abalone Chicken Tart

 I expected a tart with abalone pieces mixed with chicken inside the tart.
 To my surprise, there is an actual piece of abalone on top.
-This dish is special in the sense that you order the tart by piece.
-My dad didn’t want one which is why you’ll see one lonely tart by itself.
-I wanted to try one first to see if I like it.

 4) Chicken and Mushroom Casserole (light)

 The full name of this dish is called casserole of chicken, hedgehog mushrooms, spring onions, and Yunnan mushroom sauce.
 The name is a handful, isn’t it?

 For convenience, we’re going to shorten the name to chicken casserole.
 This one was special because it was on One Harbour Road’s seasonal menu instead of their regular menu.

 Also, this was a ‘light’ portion.
 The light version is a smaller portion than a regular size dish.
 It’s a terrific option for those who want to sample a wider variety of dishes.

 Since the chicken casserole was one of the last dishes to arrive, we were somewhat full by the time it was on our table.

 The casserole smelled good but when we had a bite, something was lacking.
 It wasn’t very flavourful despite the mushroom sauce.